mainmatter/mainmatter.com/src/posts/2023-07-30-build-vs-hire.md

 At Mainmatter, we understand the challenges of assembling a tech team and the importance of building product- and tech know-how.
 We offer expertise and guidance to help you make the right decisions and support you throughout the process.
-Contact us to explore how we can assist you in taking the next steps toward building your ideal tech team: LINK TO STARTUP PAGE
+[Contact us](https://mainmatter.com/startups/) to explore how we can assist you in taking the next steps toward building your ideal tech team.

 We successfuly augmented the teams of